forestryio/forestry.io/hugo/content/docs/settings/config-files/content-sections.md

 ### Templates

-Pass in an array of Front Matter Template slugs (without their extension) to limit the available Front Matter Templates when creating a new content item in this section.
+Pass in an array of Front Matter Template filenames (without their extension) to limit the available Front Matter Templates when creating a new content item in this section.
 The templates will be shown in the dropdown in the same order they are listed here, with the first template being the default selection.
 If only one template is defined, the template selection dropdown will not appear when adding new content.

 ## Examples